 Reaching this point sends a signal to your muscles that they need to adapt by growing bigger and stronger for next time.
 Your muscles need to be given a reason to grow, or they’ll remain stuck at the same size they are right now.

-Both high reps and low reps can be used to gain muscle, so don’t worry if you end up doing 5 reps, 10 reps or 30.
+Both high reps and low reps can be used to gain muscle, so it won’t matter too much if you end up doing 5 reps, 10 reps or 30.
 Just focus on pushing yourself hard in each set.

 Finally, keep in mind that it takes less work to maintain muscle mass than it does to build it.